 Now one of the most obvious connections between rivers and folklore erupts in Greek mythology.
 Five rivers flow through Hades; the Styx, the Lethe, the Phlegethon, the Cocytus, and the Acheron.
 The dead drink from the Lethe to forget their human lives.
 Charon the Ferryman takes the dead over the Styx (the Acheron in some accounts).

 I’ve talked about genius loci and their connection to rivers before, notably in the form of the River God Tyne and the Rivers of London series of books.
-And we talked about kelpies and their love of Scottish waterways.

 The grindylow appears in British folklore as a cautionary tale.
 Sometimes known as Jenny Greenteeth, the grindylow lurks in English rivers, ponds and marshes.
 According to the legends, these nasty critters dragged children into the deepest parts of the rivers if they ventured into the shallows.